 Chiapas is the perfect destination for those of you who want to experience cascading waterfalls, ancient Mayan ruins, colourful indigenous culture and dramatic natural wonders.
 It may be one of the economically poorest states in Mexico but it is the richest in terms of diversity and beauty.
 This Chiapas Travel Guide proves it’s the ideal destination for active adventurers who want to get off the beaten path and avoid the crowds of more well-known regions in the country.

 There is only one main airport in Chiapas, Tuxtla Gutierrez International Airport.
 From here you can easily catch a taxi or transfer to San Cristobal.
-We used authorized taxis and tours to get around the state.
+We used authorised taxis and tours to get around the state.
 If you want more freedom then rental cars are readily available.

 You can see the highlights of Chiapas in 3-4 full days but staying longer means you won’t be rushing and can see a lot more of this beautiful destination.